when are dogs teenagers

 • Recovery time after activity

+When are dogs teenagers?
 Just like human teenagers your furry friend is going through a challenging but temporary phase.
 I’ve seen countless dogs emerge from adolescence as well-adjusted adults when their owners stay patient and consistent with training.

 Remember that the teenage phase looks different for every dog based on their size breed and individual personality.
 With the right combination of structure positive reinforcement and understanding you’ll help your pup navigate these turbulent months successfully.